reductoai/PyPDFForm-reducto/README.md

 ## Introduction

+> **Note:** This is a fork of [PyPDFForm](https://github.com/chinapandaman/PyPDFForm) maintained by [Reducto AI](https://reducto.ai).

 PyPDFForm is a free and open source pure-Python 3 library for PDF form processing.
 It contains the essential functionalities needed to interact with PDF forms:

 * Inspect what data a PDF form needs to be filled with.